 As you remember your dream, identify the strong images, thoughts, emotions, physical sensations, colors, or numbers that you experienced in your dream.
 Focus on those elements that really stand out in your memory.
 The smaller details are probably less important.
 Write them down as soon as possible before they begin to naturally fade with the daylight.

-Click this link for the form you will use to reveal the meaning of your dream!
+Download this page for the form you will use to reveal the meaning of your dream!

 In the first column of the dream sheet (Dream Element), list the elements you remember in any order.
 Leave some room between each element for the writing you will do in the other columns.